Yolo Vision Shenzhen

 The Technology Behind the Immersion

-For Merged Reality to be convincing, the system must possess a deep semantic understanding of the physical world.
-This is achieved through a combination of specialized hardware, such as LiDAR sensors and depth cameras, and powerful software algorithms.
-The core technology often involves Simultaneous Localization and Mapping (SLAM), which allows a device to track its own movement while constructing a map of the unknown environment.
+To achieve a convincing Merged Reality experience, a system must possess a semantic understanding of the environment.
+It is not enough to simply project an image; the device must calculate depth, lighting, and occlusion.
+This is often achieved using Simultaneous Localization and Mapping (SLAM), a technique that allows a device to track its own movement while constructing a map of the unknown environment.

 Merged Reality vs. Related Concepts